TurowskiLab/trxtools/docs/index.rst

-..
-TTools documentation master file, created by sphinx-quickstart on Thu Jun 30 11:29:59 2022.
+.. trxtools documentation master file, created by sphinx-quickstart on Thu Jun 30 11:29:59 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-TTools
+trxtools
 ======

-TTools was initiated as a storage for functions and scripts using in Turowski Lab to conduct various bioinformatics.
+trxtools was initiated as a storage for functions and scripts using in Turowski Lab to conduct various bioinformatics.
 There is no intention to create a comprehensive package that can be operated by non-experienced user, but some scripts are easy to run for everyone.
 Importantly the package provides useful functions for skilled individuals.